 When this comes in the form of an eCourse, this usually means sending out a new “lesson” every day, or every few days.
 Depending on your niche, your eCourse could be anything from “How to Build a Blog in 7 Days” to “How to Change Your Eating Habits in 30 Days”.
 It just has to be free information, and offer something of genuine value.

-You can schedule your entire eCourse in advance using a simple autoresponder program (I’ve used both Aweber and Mailchimp and really like them both).
+You can schedule your entire eCourse in advance using a simple autoresponder program (I’ve used Mailerlite, Aweber and Mailchimp – all are reliable and fairly intuitive to use, but I’m currently preferring Mailerlite, and it’s free if you have under 1000 subscribers).
 Once you’ve it set up, it will start sending, in sequence, whether you get a new subscriber today or a year in the future.
 It allows you to ‘set it and forget it’ and take the time to focus on creating new material.

 Warning: Review any emails you send out by autoresponder regularly.
 If you created them a year ago, they may contain outdated information or broken links.